Home and Community Based Services Waiver

-- or State Fair Hearing before an Administrative Law Judge.
+- State Fair Hearing before an Administrative Law Judge.

-A Fair Hearing is presided over and decided by an Administrative Law Judge from the NYS Office of Temporary and Disability Assistance.
+A Fair Hearing is presided over and decided by an Administrative Law Judge from the NYS Office of Temporary and Disability Assistance (OTDA).
 Both sides are entitled to bring representatives (including a lawyer) and/or witnesses who can help explain their position.
-The claimant (i.e., family) can obtain information from their HCBS Waiver file if needed to prepare/present their position by contacting the Operations Support Unit (OSU) at OMH.
+The claimant (i.e., family) can obtain information from their HCBS Waiver file if needed to prepare/present their position.

 Time Frames for Filing for Fair Hearing

 The family has sixty (60) days from the notice date on the Notice of Decision to request a Fair Hearing.
 They can do this by telephone or in writing.
 The necessary phone numbers and addresses for Fair Hearings offices are listed on the back of the Notice of Decision.